-I am a second-year PhD student, advised by Kate Isaacs.
+I am a third-year PhD student, advised by Kate Isaacs.
 I am a member of the Humans, Data, and Computers (HDC) lab at the University of Arizona.
-I am currently developing visualizations to aid the Stellar group at LSU with the development of Phylanx, a general purpose system for computations on distributed arrays for applied statistics on commodity cloud systems.
+I am currently investigating the use of visualization in Jupyter Notebooks with the aim of developing a set of guidelines and strategies for visualization design in Jupyter notebooks.
+I also build visualizations to aid the Stellar group at LSU with the development of Phylanx, a general purpose system for computations on distributed arrays for applied statistics on commodity cloud systems.
 I am from Apex, North Carolina and graduated from Davidson College in 2017 with my Bachelor's degree in Computer Science and a Math minor (go 'Cats!).
 While at Davidson College, I collaborated with Dr. Laurie Heyer as part of Project PRONTO (PRoductive ONline TOols), a team of student programmers that build web applications to help streamline processes at Davidson College and the community.
 I also founded the club FICSIT (Females in Computer Science and Information Technology), with the goal of providing a comfortable space for female programmers to foster out-of-classroom learning experiences and to encourage creativity and exploration in the computer science community.

 What long-term project do you want to work on?